Hispanic and Latino Coloradans still aren’t being vaccinated equally

 This is all important because Hispanic and Latino Coloradans have been disproportionately affected by the pandemic in cases and hospitalizations.

-One in five of Coloradans are Hispanic/Latino, but have been disproportionately impacted by COVID-19.
+One in five Coloradans are Hispanic/Latino, but have been disproportionately impacted by COVID-19.
 They account for:

 About one in three COVID-19 hospitalizations